Biak-Numfoor Rainforests

 The Biak-Numfoor Rain Forests ecoregion covers Biak and Numfoor islands that stand guard at the entrance of Cenderawasih Bay—which means Bird of Paradise Bay in Indonesian—constricting the western part of Papua New Guinea to form Bird’s Head Peninsula.
 The islands harbor the most number of endemic birds of any single area in New Guinea.
 The 12 species are: Geelvink scrubfowl, Geelvink pygmy-parrot, black-winged lory, Biak coucal, Biak paradise-kingfisher, Numfoor paradise-kingfisher, Biak gerygone, Biak monarch, Biak flycatcher, long-tailed starling, Biak white-eye, and Biak scops owl.

 The flagship species of the Biak-Numfoor Rainforests ecoregion is the Biak emerald monitor lizard.
-Image credit: Creative Commons
+Image credit: Shutterstock, Rob Hainer (License)

-The climate is tropical, humid and wet, creating conditions ideal for rainforests.
-Temperatures vary little through the day and year, averaging around 26°C. The average annual rainfall reaches about 1,080 mm, with most downpour in the summer.
+The climate is tropical, humid, and wet, creating conditions ideal for rainforests.
+Temperatures vary little through the day and year, averaging around 26°C. The average annual rainfall reaches about 1,080 millimeters, with most downpours in the summer.

-The lowland tropical wet evergreen forest of the islands can be classified as lowland alluvial and hill forest.
+The lowland tropical wet evergreen forest of the islands can be classified as lowland alluvial and hill forests.
 The lowland forests have a multi-tiered canopy with emergent trees.
 The hill forests have a lower, more closed canopy.
-The forest understory is dense, with a variety of palms, climbers, epiphytes, and ferns.
+The forest understory is dense, with various palms, climbers, epiphytes, and ferns.
 The dominant canopy trees include species of Ficus, Alstonia, and Terminalia.
 The islands are recognized as a Center of Plant Diversity.

 The human population on Biak Island is the highest among the offshore islands in this ecoregion.
 Thus, most of the forests that were economically feasible to log have already been removed.
 Three small protected areas were established in the ecoregion, including the Pulau Supriori, Biak Utara, and Pulau Biak Nature Reserves; however, the effectiveness of these reserves is not clear.